Cyclic sieving phenomena for trees and tree-rooted maps: Connections with earlier work

 \end{corollary}

-Through the bijection of Figure~\ref{fig:NCM-tree}, the number $k$ of leaves of the tree corresponds to the number of \emm short edges, of the matching, that is, edges of the form $(i,i+1)$, modulo~$2n$.
-This means that our second theorem, Theorem~\ref{thm:ord_leaves}, is equivalent to the refinement of the CS phenomenon for non-crossing matchings obtained in~\cite[Thm.~4.8]{Alexandersson}.
-The equivalence is not immediately obvious because of an additional factor $q^{k(k-2)}$ in the CS polynomial of the latter theorem: however, we note that this factor takes the value $1$ at $\om^e$ for each value of $e$ for which at least one tree of $\T(n,k)$ is fixed by $R^e$ (Lemma~\ref{lem:8}).
-One advantage of this additional factor is that now the sum of the refined CS polynomials coincides with the $q$-Catalan polynomial~\cite[Prop.~4.5]{Alexandersson}:
+Through the bijection of Figure~\ref{fig:NCM-tree}, the number of leaves of the tree, $k$ say, corresponds to the number of \emm short edges, of the matching, that is, edges of the form $(i,i+1)$, modulo~$2n$.
+This means that our second theorem, Theorem~\ref{thm:ord_leaves}, is equivalent to the refinement of the cyclic sieving phenomenon for non-crossing matchings obtained in~\cite[Thm.~4.8]{Alexandersson}.
+The equivalence is not immediately obvious because of an additional factor $q^{k(k-2)}$ in the cyclic sieving polynomial of the latter theorem: however, we note that this factor takes the value $1$ at $\om^e$ for each value of~$e$ for which at least one tree of $\T(n,k)$ is fixed by~$R^e$ (cf.\ Lemma~\ref{lem:8}).
+One advantage of this additional factor is that now the sum of the refined cyclic sieving polynomials coincides with the $q$-Catalan polynomial~\cite[Prop.~4.5]{Alexandersson}: